IT Security Standard: Web Applications - Security Vulnerabilities

-- CSU Information Security Policy - 8070: Information Systems Acquisition, Development and Maintenance
+- CSU Information Security Policy - ISO Domain 14: System Acquisition, Development and Maintenance

 - IT Security Standard: Vulnerability Assessment and Management

-This standard applies to any departments that implement and maintain web applications that are locally developed and configured.
+This standard applies to any department implementing and maintaining web applications locally developed and configured.

 - Web applications must be reviewed and tested for security vulnerabilities.
 Applications that store, process or provide access to Level 1 or Level 2 information must be tested to an appropriate level of detail based on assessed risk.
 For definitions of risk levels to be taken under consideration, see the Related Procedures and Resources section below.

 - Vulnerability assessment must be coordinated with and approved by authorized individuals.

 - All security flaws must be entered into a defect tracking system (e.g., Snyk Exception), clearly identified as a security defect, and categorized according to severity.
 This information must be protected appropriately, prioritized, and fixed before the application is released (or compensating controls in place).
 Flaws discovered in applications already released must be assessed to determine whether there is a low/medium/high level of exposure due to the following factors: